mr-ice/maptool-macros/doc/Project.md

 ```

 A project is identified by it's file relative to the current file.  .project is appended if that produces a match.

+A project identified this way is merged with the top level project when assembling.  macroset objects of the same name will be merged.

 ## text
 ```